-Prerequisites: ENSC 201-3 and STAT 240-3, or permission of the instructor

-Precluded: NREM 410-3
+Prerequisites: STAT 240-3 and one of ENSC 201-3 or GEOG 210-3, or permission of the instructor Precluded: NREM 410-3

 GEOG 311-3 Drainage Basin Geomorphology This course focuses on hillslope and fluvial processes in drainage basins.
 Laboratory exercises introduce quantitative methods to understand patterns of sediment production, movement and storage in mountain watersheds.